Bone Broth: The Secret Ingredient To Support Joint Health

 The meniscus, a piece of crescent-shaped cartilage in the knee joint, is an example of fibrocartilage.
 The meniscus absorbs approximately one-third of the impact on the knee joint.3 Thus, a tear or damage to the meniscus can make bending or putting weight on the knee very painful.

 Unlike nearly all of the other types of tissue in your body, cartilage doesn’t contain blood vessels or nerves.
 Cartilage cells get their nutrients through diffusion from other cells, not directly from your bloodstream.
 Because of this, cartilage has a very limited supply of nutrients.
-Thus, it doesn’t grow quickly and can’t repair itself easily4 the way most other cells can.
+Thus, it doesn’t grow quickly and can’t repair itself easily the way most other cells can.4

 Cartilage tissues can be damaged by injury or overuse.
 Injury is often the culprit in damage to fibrocartilage.
 However, simple wear and tear is often at the root of damage to hyaline cartilage.
 While there are more than 100 types of arthritis, the most common form of arthritis, osteoarthritis, is usually the result of the deterioration of fibrocartilage over time.
 Rheumatoid arthritis, the second most common type, often leads to osteoarthritis.